-The Foundation for Eden Prairie Schools (FEPS) announced the establishment of the Bergman Family Scholarship to be offered to Eden Prairie High School seniors in the Spring of 2021.
+The Foundation for Eden Prairie Schools (FEPS) announced the establishment of the Bergman Family Scholarship to be offered to Eden Prairie High School seniors each Spring.
 Linda Bergman was a beloved 3rd and 4th grade teacher for over 15 years at Forest Hills Elementary.
 She especially loved and enjoyed working with her English Language Learning (ELL) students and celebrating diversity in her classroom.
 Since her retirement in 2008, she continued in her dedication to teaching by becoming the Tutoring Volunteer Coordinator for Baro, which means “learn” in Somali, at the Eden Prairie Library.
 Through that program she provided free tutoring for any student that needed it, as well as ELL help for parents.
 Her work at Baro led her to participate in other City of Eden Prairie committees such as PeopleFest and the Diversity Committee.

 Her husband, Richard, was an Eden Prairie High School Alumni, and the first person in his family to continue on with a college education.
 Together they made their home in Eden Prairie and raised their son and daughter here.
 According to their daughter, Kelly Berge, “The Bergman family’s involvement with Eden Prairie Schools started in 1960 when my Dad’s family moved to Eden Prairie.
 My Grandmother got a job in the school’s kitchen that year and worked her way up to Director of Food Service before her retirement in 1996.
 My Dad and his siblings all graduated from Eden Prairie High School, as did my brother and I. I also taught 4th grade and 5th grade in Eden Prairie Schools for 8 years before becoming a substitute teacher, and now my children both attend Eden Prairie schools.”